-From 1 July 2019, UniSaver will move to daily unit pricing.
-This article explains how it works, how it differs from the current system, and the benefits it brings to members.
+On 1 July 2019, UniSaver moved to daily unit pricing.
+This article explains how it works, how it differs from the old system, and the benefits it brings to members.

 Moving from a weekly crediting rate

-At the moment, we apply a weekly crediting rate, which is an estimate that reflects the shift in value of the scheme's investments as the result of investment gains or losses.
-At the end of the month, we declare an interim return based on actual gains or losses and adjust members' accounts accordingly.
+Before 1 July, we applied a weekly crediting rate, which is an estimate that reflects the shift in value of the scheme's investments as the result of investment gains or losses.
+At the end of the month, we declared an interim return based on actual gains or losses and adjusted members' accounts accordingly.
 This system is not ideal because:

 - it can result in significant shifts in account balances from week to week when investment markets are volatile

 - when paying benefits, we have to calculate earnings since the last declared monthly rate at an estimated rate.
 Striking a rate that is fair to all members can be challenging during times of increased volatility

 - we cannot - again, in fairness to all members - action investment switches until after the previous month's rate is declared and the required adjustments are made.